apromore/ApromoreDocker/README.md

 # Overview

-This is a distribution of [Apromore Core v7.1.0](http://apromore.org/) that runs in Docker container and includes the following components and plugins:
+This is a distribution of Apromore Core v7.2.0 that runs in Docker container and includes the following components and plugins:

 * Apromore Core Components:
   * Manager 1.1